 Hiring Intent Keywords

-For instance, let's say your accounting business deals with the taxation process for other businesses.
+For instance, let’s say your business deals with the taxation process for other accounting firms.
 Being a niche in the industry, you can use keywords specific to business taxation in order to get more potential clients interested.

 Research Intent Keywords

 Research intent keywords won’t get you traffic and transactions but they can help get you a dedicated audience.
 A user will use a research intent keyword when they want to find out more about a specific process or topic.
 If you want to use this to your advantage, you should really think about investing in a technical writer that can provide content about your industry.

 Your business will seem transparent and it is willing to explain a lot of aspects relating to accounting.
 Some examples of research intent keywords that people might look up are:

 - Financial accounting reports

 - Yearly taxes process Australia